-In partnership with local NHS trusts and Integrated Care Boards, the Secondary Care service operates six hospitals, three surgical centres, two county-wide multi-location musculoskeletal services, two Urgent Treatment Centres (providing direct walk in access for the assessment and treatment of injury and illness on a no appointment basis, or with patients being referred via the 111 service) and delivers ophthalmology services throughout England.
+In partnership with local NHS trusts and Integrated Care Boards, the Secondary Care service operates seven hospitals (including a newly acquired hospital in Birmingham, note that no trading in this new hospital occurred in year), three surgical centres, two county-wide multi-location musculoskeletal services, two Urgent Treatment Centres (providing direct walk-in access for the assessment and treatment of injury and illness on a no appointment basis, or with patients being referred via the 111 service) and delivers ophthalmology services throughout England.

 Our hospitals, surgical centres and clinics provide prompt assessment, diagnosis and treatment to approximately 85,000 NHS patients each year.
 They offer a range of diagnostic, as well as inpatient and outpatient services for patients who need surgical treatment or physiotherapy.
 The hospitals and surgical centres cover a range of specialties, including orthopaedics, endoscopy, ophthalmology, urology, gynaecology, oral and general surgery.
 Most centres also offer diagnostic imaging, such as X-rays and MRI, CT and Ultrasound scans.